-Community Corrections Tasmania offers a range of programs and interventions to offenders on community based orders to lower their risk of re-offending.
-Programs assist offenders to confront their criminal behaviour, develop a pro-social attitude and implement positive changes in their lives.
+Community Corrections Tasmania offers a range of programs and interventions for individuals on community based orders to lower their risk of re-offending.

-We assess offenders and provide programs according to the key principles of the RNR model:
+We assess individuals and provide programs according to the key principles of the RNR model:

-Is where the level of treatment is matched to the level of risk.
-High treatment intensity is reserved for high and medium risk offenders; as low risk cases have a lower probability for recidivism (and research shows that high intensity programs may actually increase risk through increased association with other offenders and/or the acquisition of pro-criminal attitudes and beliefs).
+The Risk Principle: This principal matches the level of treatment to the level of risk.
+High treatment intensity is reserved for high and medium risk individuals; as low risk cases have a lower probability for further offending.

-To have the greatest effect on re-offending, rehabilitation programs should attempt to address needs that are directly related to offending.
+The Need Principle: To have the greatest effect on re-offending, rehabilitation programs should attempt to address needs that are directly related to the offending.

-Is where the treatment mode is matched to offender characteristics, such as an offender's motivation and willingness to change.
-Responsivity entails delivering programs in a way which offenders will relate to and understand; and catering for barriers to participation such as low literacy levels.
+Responsivity: Is where the treatment mode is matched to individual characteristics, such as motivation and willingness to change.
+Responsivity entails delivering programs in a way which an individual can relate to and understand.
+This principal also cater for any barriers to participation, such as low literacy levels.

 - Sober Driver Program